-Compact Growth Development Objectives

-Combine active land management with best practice planning policies to deliver compact urban growth through the delivery of innovative adaptable urban schemes.
+Compact G Compact Growth Development Objectives It is a develo opment objective of Cavan County Council to: CGD 01 Combine active land management with best practice planning policies to deliver compact urban growth through the delivery of innovative adaptable urban schemes.
 CGD 02 Facilitate the delivery of sustainable, compact, sequential growth and regeneration of town and village centres by consolidating the built footprint through a focus on regeneration and development of identified key town centre infill/brownfield/back land sites promoting sustainable appropriate densities and the establishment of a mix of uses to encourage greater vibrancy outside of business hours.
 CGD 03 Set out measures to reduce vacancy and the underuse of existing building stock and support initiatives that promote the reuse, refurbishment and retrofitting of existing building in our towns and villages.

-CGD 04 Require all development proposals for strategic brownfield and infill sites be accompanied by a site brief and/ or masterplan that sets out a phased programme for the regeneration of the site and demonstrates how the proposal will comply with National Guidelines that seek to integrate principles of good urban design and placemaking.
+CGD 04 Require all development proposals for strategic brownfield and infill sites be accompanied by a site brief and/or masterplan that sets out a phased programme for the regeneration of the site and demonstrates how the proposal will comply with National Guidelines that seek to integrate principles of good urban design and placemaking.